 In some patients, endotracheal suctioning can induce cardiac arrest.
 Cardiac arrhythmias are also common, occurring in up to 35 percent of patients undergoing suctioning.
 It’s important to suction only when there are clear indications for the procedure.
 Even more important is preoxygenating the patient.
 Oxygenation reduces the risk of dangerous cardiac arrhythmias that can trigger cardiac arrest.
 If you must suction the patient multiple times, preoxygenate them before each suctioning.
 Extended suctioning is a risk factor for hypoxia, which is in turn a risk factor for cardiac arrest and arrhythmias.
-So try to avoid suctioning a patient for longer than 15 consecutive seconds.

 The Role of the Right Equipment

 For patients in cardiac arrest, seconds count.
 Imagine a common scenario: A patient suffers a drowning accident and is in cardiac arrest.
 You need to clear their airway.
 After a long run from the ambulance to the beach where the accident occurred, you realize your suction unit is still in the ambulance—or worse, it’s not charged.